mahadis-srvc/mahadis-srvc.github.io/_posts/2016-11-04-title-of-second-post.md

 ---
 layout: post
-title: This is the title of the post
+title: This is the title of the SECOND post
+description: A two-word description.
 postHero: /images/shark.jpg
 author: Me, Myself, and I
 authorTwitter: https://twitter.com/mhartl